International Information for Job Seekers

 In recent years it becomes increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with current CV/resume.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV/resume you send along.
 If you do not have an account, create one and include your social media link(s) on your CV/resume.

 However, you should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
-The online CV/resume should not include sensitive information as they could show a lack of respect for confidentiality and discretion.
+The online CV/resume should not include sensitive information as it could show a lack of respect for confidentiality and discretion.

 Interviews starts often with some informal small talk.
 Try to demonstrate some knowledge of history, politics, geography, economy and culture of the host country.
 Interviewers, greatly appreciate such knowledge.

 During an interview, you need to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures and that you possess some perseverance and motivation (for the job, not the location!).